TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 <details>
 <summary> L0 script outputs </summary>

-The code outputs three plots:
+The code outputs three figures:
 1) **Percentage overlap**.
 This plot shows the regions in P-T space which have the greatest percentage of overlapping parameters.
 2) **Isopleths**.
 This plot shows which regions in P-T space coincide with the observed values for each parameter of interest.
 Different parameters are ascribed different colours.
 3) **Overlapping contours**.
 This plot shows the contours for each parameter and the overlapping areas in P-T space for the measured values.